malikhan-dev/zenql/README.md

 ### Take And Skip
 You can use Take(count) and Skip(count) functions to skip some rows and take some other rows. these functionalities are specifically useful for pagination too.
-Take and Skip support early exit strategies and supports operator fusion pattern discussed earlier.
+Take and Skip support early exit strategies and supports operator fusion pattern discussed earlier. these functions accept int32.

 ``` go